-One area that’s surged in popularity over recent months is ‘shared parental leave’.
-This is where both parents can take time off in a more flexible way during your baby’s first year.
+In the last few years, ‘shared parental leave’ has become a progressively more popular area of interest for UK workers.
+Shared parental leave is where both parents can take time off in a more flexible way during your baby’s first year.

 We spoke to Pablo Vandenabeele – Clinical Director for Mental Health at Bupa UK– who shared his advice on making parental leave work for you – whether you’re a parent or an employer.